 Water activities lovers should not miss this island.
 Mystery Island is a small-sized spot surrounded by pure turquoise waters from every direction.
 It is one of the best Vanuatu snorkelling spots.

-With the water being super clear and warm, you can easily see various colourful fish species, coral reefs and sea shells and have the swimming and snorkelling experience of a lifetime.
+The water is super clear and warm, so you can easily see various colourful fish species, coral reefs, and seashells and have the swimming and snorkelling experience of a lifetime.

-It’s better to book a ride from local service providers because they are cheaper than other companies and will provide you with the needed equipment; they will also take you on boat and shark tours.
+It’s better to book a ride from local service providers because they are cheaper than other companies, provide the needed equipment, and take you on boat and shark tours.

 3. Mele Cascades

 Just 10 kilometres from Port Vila, you will find the magnificent Mele Cascades waterfalls, whose crystal-clear waters flow down the slopes of rocky hills.
-You will feel at peace and tranquil after witnessing this magnificent sight.
+After witnessing this magnificent sight, you will feel at peace and tranquil.

 4. Blue Lagoon

 The Blue Lagoon is among Vanuatu’s most stunning tourist attractions due to its refreshing blue waters, trees, and breathtaking surroundings.
-The waters of the blue lagoon are clear at just the right temperature, making swimming irresistible.
+The lagoon’s waters are clear and just the right temperature, making swimming irresistible.

 There are swings for children, umbrellas, sun loungers and bars for drinks and snacks.
 For a better experience, hiring a private driver or accompanying a local guide is recommended.
 The added advantage is that you can enjoy all this at a reasonable cost.